maburdenjr/frontend-challenge/readme.md

 __Directions__

 Fork this repository and create a branch for your answer submission.
 You may provide a link to the branch or create a pull request to this repo with your answer.
+Please use the provided functions to calculate the score.

 __Evaluation Criteria__